 We have not disappeared off the face of the earth for the past week and a half.
-Rather we have been exploring Egypt with Egypt Uncovered on their Nile Explorer tour, and in particular the southern area near Sudan where the Nubian people of Egypt live.
+Rather we have been exploring Egypt with Egypt Uncovered on their Nile Explorer tour and in particular, the southern area near Sudan where the Nubian people of Egypt live.

-We travelled to Cairo via Istanbul, and it was a bit of a surprise when Turkish Airlines put us on an earlier flight.
+We traveled to Cairo via Istanbul, and it was a bit of a surprise when Turkish Airlines put us on an earlier flight.
 I madly jumped on Skype at the airport and contacted the lovely staff of Egypt Uncovered, and they arranged an extra night at the hotel; and a 3:00 a.m. collection at the airport.

-But what was even more of a surprise, was when we were walking through the airport, and there waiting for us inside the customs area was Tom, their Cairo Manager – all cheery and welcoming.
-He helped us with purchasing our Egyptian Visas, and then proceeded to guide us straight through the customs area with no so much as a baggage check, whilst I noticed others having the contents of their bags pulled completely apart.
+But what was even more of a surprise, was when we were walking through the airport, and they’re waiting for us inside the customs area was Tom, their Cairo Manager – all cheery and welcoming.
+He helped us with purchasing our Egyptian Visas, and then proceeded to guide us straight through the customs area with not so much as a baggage check, whilst I noticed others having the contents of their bags pulled completely apart.
 I was so impressed, and it was a nice touch to the start of our time here.

 We drove through Cairo at 3:30 a.m. as Explorason slept, I was astounded at how safe the city felt.

 We arrived and I hit the pillow as the mosque wailed in the distance, and the birds started chirping.
 With about 3 hours sleep I was so tired, and we stayed our first three (or two and a bit) nights in a really authentic hotel called Zayed Hotel.
-We loved it there, and felt we left as friends, and their motto of “Come as guests and leave as friends” really was true for us.
-We felt the warmth of their Egyptian hospitality, and I loved the Egyptian traditional breakfast buffet (which was made for more of the local palate and so authentic and rich in flavours) so much.
+We loved it there and felt we left as friends, and their motto of “Come as guests and leave as friends” really was true for us.
+We felt the warmth of their Egyptian hospitality, and I loved the Egyptian traditional breakfast buffet (which was made for more of the local palate and so authentic and rich in flavors) so much.

 On the first official day of our tour with Egypt Uncovered, Nile Explorer tour, we were collected early for a day trip to Alexandria at 6:00 a.m., so it was a boxed breakfast from the hotel, and bags packed to go.
 This tour was an extra option, and I am so glad we went and you can read about it here.
-It was a way to meet some of the group we would travel with in Egypt, and ease us in to Egypt and all there was to learn, see and do.
+It was a way to meet some of the group we would travel within Egypt, and ease us into Egypt and all there was to learn, see and do.

 That evening we arrive back to Cairo, to the area of Giza, near the pyramids and check into Hotel Soluxe.
-This hotel is pretty new, and is quite lovely, but felt strange as it is owned by the Chinese, and so the décor reflects this, as does the breakfast – it was quite unique and unusual to say the least.
+This hotel is pretty new, and is quite lovely, but felt strange as it is owned by the Chinese, and so the décor reflects this, as does the breakfast – it was quite unique and unusual, to say the least.
 We had a large room and the pool area and garden was so pretty.
 But we opted for an early night, as we were both quite jet-lagged still.